The Color of Money: Legacy

 A line in the film spoken by Tom Cruise — "In here?
 Doom" — inspired the title of the popular 1993 video game, Doom.

 The 1996 nine-ball challenge match between Efren Reyes and Earl Strickland was named "The Color of Money" in honor of the film.
 The second challenge, which took place in 2001, was titled "The Color of Money II".

+The 1995 Sega Saturn video game Minnesota Fats: Pool Legend (released in Japan as Side Pocket 2) features a similar plotline to the film, in which the player controls the titular pool player in a quest to challenge against rival pool hustlers.